 Explores social policies and practice affecting the development and delivery of social services to children and youth.
 Explores limitations in current programs and points to the development of alternative policies and services.
 Prerequisite: S15-5040.
-Credit 3 units.

 S40 SWSP 5780 Social Policies, Services & Programs in Aging